eclipse/cloe/fable/README.md

 Building and Installing with Conan
 ----------------------------------
 If you cloned the Cloe repository, building Fable is simple.
-Navigate to the `fable/` directory and run `make package`.
+Navigate to the `fable/` directory and run `make package` or `conan create .`.
 This will use Conan and CMake to build a Conan package with a version derived from the checked out commit.
-If you want to have a different version, you can use the Conan `copy` command to copy the package to a different reference.

 Once you've built the package, it is available in your Conan cache and you can refer to it from elsewhere in your system.
 You can also upload it to your own